welcome to palisades tahoe

 We are very proud of our resort’s new name.
 It encompasses both of our mountains, captures the individuality of our people, and welcomes all guests to take part in our new chapter.

 "It is inspiring that after seven decades in operation, a company as storied and established as this resort can still reflect and adjust when it is the necessary and right thing to do.
 This name change reflects who we are as a ski resort and community—we have a reputation for being progressive and boundary-breaking when it comes to feats of skiing and snowboarding.
 We have proven that those values go beyond the snow for us.
-It’s an incredibly exciting time to be part of Palisades Tahoe and after more than 10 years at the resort, I’m honored to be leading our team into this new era.” - Palisades Tahoe President and COO Dee Byrne.
+It’s an incredibly exciting time to be part of Palisades Tahoe and after more than 10 years at the resort, I’m honored to be leading our team into this new era.” - Palisades Tahoe President and COO Dee Byrne.rich-text, responsive-table

 "We have been in the area for thousands of years.
 Olympic Valley is within the ancestral homeland of the Washoe people.
 The word itself is a constant reminder of the unjust treatment of the native people, of the Washoe people.
 It’s a constant reminder of those time periods when it was not good for us.
-It’s a term that was inflicted upon us by somebody else and we don’t agree with it.” - Darrel Cruz, Washoe Tribe Historic Preservation Office
+It’s a term that was inflicted upon us by somebody else and we don’t agree with it.” - Darrel Cruz, Washoe Tribe Historic Preservation Officerich-text, responsive-table

-Our NamePalisade is defined as a line of bold cliffs.
+Palisade is defined as a line of bold cliffs.
 The Palisades Tahoe name also references and honors two of the resort’s beloved terrain areas.
-On the Olympic Valley side (now called the Palisades side), iconic granite walls rise looker's left of Siberia Express where generations of freeskiers made their mark in the legendary arena.
-The terrain with the same name alongside the historic Alpine Bowl Chair on the Alpine Meadows side (now called the Alpine side) is slightly more hidden, but also a proving ground for skiers and riders and a powder day favorite for those in the know.
+In Olympic Valley (now called Palisades), iconic granite walls rise looker's left of Siberia Express where generations of freeskiers made their mark in the legendary arena.
+The terrain with the same name alongside the historic Alpine Bowl Chair in Alpine Meadows (now called Alpine) is slightly more hidden, but also a proving ground for skiers and riders and a powder day favorite for those in the know. rich-text, responsive-table

 Our Logo